jamesthesnake/PumasDocs.jl/docs/src/basics/models.md

 ## The `@model` DSL

 The `@model` DSL allows for simplified NLME definitions.
+The interface can also be used to define simpler linear and probability distribution models without the mixed effects concepts.
 The components of a model (in order) are as follows:

 1. `@param` defines the fixed effects and other parameters of the model, along with the domains and constraints on the parameters (for estimation).